-Note: Separate rules in the Land & Water Regional Plan control agrichemical use.
-Those operating under this Code of Practice shall make sure they can comply with those requirements in the Plan, or otherwise obtain their own resource consent.
+Note: Separate rules control agrichemical use.
+Those operating under this Code of Practice shall make sure they can comply with those requirements in the proposed Land & Water Regional Plan, or otherwise obtain their own resource consent.

 This activity involves use of chemical sprays to control target weed species on beds and banks of waterways.
-This is a groundbased (not aerial spraying) operation carried out to maintain drainage capacity and remove pest plants from the riparian margin area.

-The activity is undertaken using spot-spraying techniques (rather than blanket spraying) as far as practicable to avoid, or mitigate potential adverse environmental impacts on the drain bank and aquatic habitats.
+This is a ground-based (not aerial spraying) operation carried out to maintain drainage capacity and remove pest plants from the riparian margin area.
+The activity is undertaken using spot-spraying techniques (rather than blanket spraying) as far as practicable to avoid, remedy or mitigate potential adverse environmental impacts on the drain bank and aquatic habitats.

-- Adverse effects on non-target species of flora and fauna - Spill of chemicals into adjacent drains with adverse effects on aquatic life - Short-term amenity effects of dead weeds and chemical spray odours - Fish abundance and spawning success affected by water de-oxygenation during plant decomposition - · Removal of aquatic habitat and cover for fish and invertebrates - Removal of īnanga spawning habitat - Spray drift into waterways or neighbouring properties
+- · Adverse effects on non-target species of flora and fauna - For emergency spill of chemicals into adjacent drains with adverse effects on aquatic life - Short-term amenity effects of dead weeds and chemical spray odours - Fish abundance and spawning success affected by water de-oxygenation during plant composition - Removal of aquatic habitat - Removal of inanga spawning habitat - · Spray drift into waterways or neighbouring properties